 - Your child breathes through their mouths more than their noses.

-- There are excessive gaps in between permanent teeth.
+- There are excessive gaps between permanent teeth.

-- The teeth are too close together and overlapping each other (overcrowding).
+- The teeth are too close together and overlap each other (overcrowding).

 - Your kid’s jawbones “pop” when they bite, chew, or talk.